alosaur/alosaur.com/docs/intro.md

 Alosaur gives you out of the box many entities for developing really big applications, but you can still develop really small applications on it.

 If you take a look at the overall structure of creating an application on Alosaur and the constraints it imposes, you may have seen this before.
-Indeed many of the ideas were taken from .NET Core and Ktor, and the Dependency Injection is taken entirely from [tsyringe](https://github.com/microsoft/tsyringe).
+Indeed many of the ideas were taken from .NET Core and Ktor.

 ## Before installing